sarathkumar365/Personal-Portfolio/IMPLEMENTATION.md

 - `HeroName` client component (`src/components/hero-name.tsx`) scrambles the hero name via GSAP’s ScrambleTextPlugin; once the title fade completes it triggers `onComplete` and internally guards so the sequence only runs once per session.
 - Remaining hero copy, contact strip, stats, and each subsequent section fade in sequentially using Tailwind opacity transitions keyed on the `heroComplete` flag.
 - Final CTA section copies the `cta` object, keeping messaging editable without touching component code.
+- Experience cards now read the resume-detailed schema from `data-source/home.json`, unlock the "Open letter" button via an `IntersectionObserver`, and show "Scroll to unlock" until the card is on-screen.
+- Clicking an unlocked experience opens the `ExperienceModal` portal, which locks body scroll and renders the letter-pad layout with headline, overview, resume bullet sections, and closing copy.
 - `SignatureMark` (`src/components/signature-mark.tsx`) uses the Ballet signature script font to render a fixed top-left autograph that fades in after the hero sequence (or after a fallback delay on other pages).
 - `PageTransitionProvider` (`src/components/page-transition-provider.tsx`) wraps the app shell to coordinate GSAP-driven page transitions while respecting `prefers-reduced-motion`. `TransitionLink` (`src/components/transition-link.tsx`) intercepts internal navigation to run the out/in page timeline before pushing the new route.